-Virtually ALL F or J international students and scholars and their dependents must file an income tax form or forms every year in order to be in compliance with the Internal Revenue Service (IRS) regulations.
+Virtually All F- or J- international students and scholars and their dependents must file an income tax form every year in order to be in compliance with the Internal Revenue Service (IRS) regulations.
 This is true regardless of whether they earned income while in the United States.
-Income tax issues for foreign nationals are complex and confusing.
+Income tax issues for foreigners are complex and confusing.
 The following is designed to give you a basic understanding of your responsibilities and tell you how to get more information.
 Do not construe the information presented here as individual tax advice!

-Caution: Please note that the USCIS (U.S. Citizenship and Immigration Services) and the IRS (Internal Revenue Service) use the terms "resident" and "nonresident" to mean different things.
-This is very confusing to visiting scholars and to sponsoring departments as well.
+Please note that the USCIS (U.S. Citizenship and Immigration Services) and the IRS (Internal Revenue Service) use the terms "resident" and "nonresident" to mean different things.
+This is enormously confusing to visiting scholars and to sponsoring departments as well.
+Please call ISSS for clarifications.

 When you first begin employment in the United States, you will have to fill out a W-4 Form.
 This helps your employer estimate how much of your income should be "withheld" (or deducted) from your wages for the purpose of paying taxes.
 Your employer pays those amounts directly to the U.S. Treasury on your behalf.
 In your annual tax return, you must reconcile your account with the government to verify that you paid the right amount over the course of the year.
 If you paid too much, you can claim a refund, which will be paid promptly unless the government disagrees with your calculations.

-Sales tax: is similar to the value-added tax collected in many countries, except that in the United States the amount of the tax is not included in the advertised prices of goods.
+- Sales Tax is similar to the value-added tax collected in many countries, except that in the United States the amount of the tax is not included in the advertised prices of goods.
 Sales-tax rates vary from state to state.
-Colorado state tax information is currently 2.9%, with some cities and counties having additional taxes.

-To learn about your state and local income-tax responsibilities, consult local tax authorities after you have arrived in the United States.
+- Income tax: To learn about your state and local income-tax responsibilities, consult local tax authorities after you have arrived in the United States.
 Check the blue or white pages of the local telephone book for the appropriate government listings.
+Alternatively, International Student and Scholar Services or the campus payroll office can provide you with information.
 You are generally only taxed on your income based on U.S. sources.
 Sources of U.S. income include: on-campus employment, scholarships, fellowships, graduate assistantships, practical or academic training, and any compensation received for labor.
 Note that "income" is not limited to wages paid to you in cash, but also includes that portion of your scholarship, fellowship, or assistantship that is applied to your housing and meal expenses.
 The portion applied to your tuition fees, books, and supplies is not counted as income.
 The campus payroll office will help you make these distinctions.
 Be sure to inquire about the applicability of any tax treaty that might exist between your country and the United States.

 F-2 and J-2 dependents, regardless of age, are expected to file the tax form 8843 annually in the United States, even if they have no income from a U.S. source.
 In the case of F-2s (who cannot work in the United States), the completion of a tax form is simple.
 A J-2 dependent, who may get permission to work in the United States, is taxed on his or her earnings.

-April 15: The last day on which residents and nonresidents who have earned wages from U.S. sources may file their U.S. federal income-tax returns for the previous year.
-For 2018, due to the 15th falling on a Sunday, the deadline is April 17.
+- April 15: The last day on which residents and nonresidents who have earned wages from U.S. sources may file their U.S. federal income-tax returns for the previous year.

-Publications: You can find several publications provided by the Internal Revenue Service that will help guide you through your tax forms.
-Find these publications at the Internal Revenue Service links below:
+You can find several publications provided by the Internal Revenue Service that will help guide you through your tax forms:

 - US Federal Income Tax Guide for Aliens and